Strength in Unity

 “Social justice and anti-racism is connected to everything we do.
 It’s not something we work on, it’s the framework for everything.
 I’m cautiously optimistic, but I think MIRC has a big role to play in Maine.
 We are already engaged with the Maine Department of Health and Human services, the business community, the legal community, and the school system – with all the major stakeholders.
 Our ambition is to keep building those alliances.
 The challenges are going to be making sure our voice is heard and ensuring our policies get drafted and promoted.”

-Fatima Saidi is MIRC’s new grants coordinator.
+Fatima Saidi is MIRC’s new Grants and Contracts Manager.
 She is a refugee from Afghanistan, who moved to Pakistan when she was two but returned to Afghanistan after 9-11.
-Later, she and her family immigrated to the U.S. Saidi completed a year of high school in the U.S. and then attended Bates College in Lewiston, where she completed a double major in political science and religious studies.
+In 2012 she came to the U.S. Saidi completed a year of high school in the U.S. and then attended Bates College in Lewiston, where she completed a double major in political science and religious studies.

 “I have been very interested in immigration, because I applied for asylum in 2017 and then I got my green card,” said Saidi.
 “I’m grateful to have a college degree, and I also understand how hard it is for immigrants to navigate the system.
 I find the families who come to the U.S. amazing.
 Some were farmers and don’t read and write in their own native languages.
 Still, they navigate, not just the English language, but also the systems.
 I met an immigrant in Boston who couldn’t read and write, but he could drive.
 He had passed his driving test by memorizing this thick book of rules and regulations.
 I remembered that when I went to get my driving permit, I had found it was quite difficult.
 So it is not just that I can help immigrants in my job, but that they continually inspire me.